 - Supports Giropay and Alipay

-- Supports Apple Pay, Google Pay, and Microsoft Pay for mobile and desktop.
+- Supports WooCommerce Apple Pay, Google Pay, and Microsoft Pay for mobile and desktop.

 - Supports recurring payments

-WooCommerce Payment gateways are one of the major components of your business and choosing the right payment gateway is even more important.
+WooCommerce Payment gateways are one of the major components of your business, and choosing the right payment processer is even more important.

-By considering the security, payment options provided, customer support, and available currencies it will be easier for you to choose the right payment solution for your business.
-So choose wisely and ensure a smooth payment flow on both yours and your customers’ end.
+By considering the security, payment options provided, customer support, and available currencies, it will be easier for you to choose the right payment solution for your business.
+So select wisely and ensure a smooth payment flow on both your and your customers’ end.

 Have a great time running your business!